CN

 id: deployment

-uses: actions/deploy-pages@v3
+uses: actions/deploy-pages@v4

-Then turn back to the terminal to run:
+Then return to the terminal and run:

 POWERSHELL